 |Can be automated||✔||✔||–|

-Barkhausen noise analysis is a non-destructive method involving the measurement of a noise like signal induced in a ferromagnetic material by an applied magnetic field.
-There are two main material characteristics that will directly affect the intensity of the Barkhausen noise signal: hardness and stress.
-Barkhausen noise method reacts even the smallest burns as burned areas increases the signal.
+Barkhausen noise analysis is a non-destructive method involving the measurement of a noise-like signal induced in a ferromagnetic material by an applied magnetic field.
+There are two main material characteristics that directly affect the intensity of the Barkhausen noise signal: hardness and stress.
+The Barkhausen noise method reacts to even the smallest burns as burned areas increase the signal.

-With Barkhausen noise method it is possible to measure through coatings which makes it invincible method for detecting grinding burns for example on landing gears.
+With the Barkhausen noise method, it is possible to measure through coatings which makes it an indispensable method for detecting grinding burns on critical components, like landing gears.

 Grinding burn causes residual stress.
-Non-destructive X-ray diffraction method allows measuring absolute residual stress value.
+The Non-destructive X-ray diffraction method allows measuring the absolute residual stress value.